sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>opus</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An audio codec for use in low-delay speech and audio communication
+Short desc    : An audio codec for use in low-delay speech and audio communication
 URL          : https://www.opus-codec.org/
-Лицензия     : BSD
+License      : BSD
-Описание     : The Opus codec is designed for interactive speech and audio transmission over
+Descript     : The Opus codec is designed for interactive speech and audio transmission over
              : the Internet.
 It is designed by the IETF Codec Working Group and incorporates
              : technology from Skype's SILK codec and Xiph.Org's CELT codec.
 ```